 The NAEP Program is divided into two groups of assessments:

-- Main NAEP (includes the National, State, and Trial Urban District Assessments) - National NAEP reports information for the nation in grades 4, 8, and 12.
-State/Jurisdiction NAEP, first implemented in 1990 on a trial basis, provides state-level assessment results on the performance of students in a range of subjects in grades 4, 8, and 12.
-The Trial Urban District Assessment (TUDA) NAEP, first implemented in 2002, provides district-level assessment results for 21 large urban districts including three in Florida - Duval, Hillsborough, and Miami-Dade counties - at grades 4 and 8.
+- Main NAEP (includes the National, State/Jurisdiction, and Trial Urban District Assessments) - National NAEP reports information for the nation in grades 4, 8, and 12.
+State/Jurisdiction NAEP, first implemented in 1990 on a trial basis, provides state-level assessment results on the performance of students in a range of subjects in grades 4 and 8.
+The Trial Urban District Assessment (TUDA) NAEP, first implemented in 2002, provides district-level assessment results for 27 large urban districts in 2017 including three in Florida - Duval, Hillsborough, and Miami-Dade counties - at grades 4 and 8.